Trapping homeless cats is more art than science. Here are some basics to help both you and the cats:

 To request vouchers, vist the county website for more information and then phone 650.573.3940, press 1, then 2 specifying you need vouchers for feral cats.

 Vouchers offset the coast of spay/neuter services.
-To have more of the costs covered, I recommend you schedule the spay/neuter services with the Nine Lives Foundation.
-Nine Lives is at a new location in Redwood City, CA ( as of 8/16).
+To have more of the costs covered, I recommend you schedule the spay/neuter services with the Peninsula Humane Society (PHS) or Nine Lives Foundation.

 Please contact the County at 650.573.3940 regarding any vouchers you were unable to use prior to their expiration.
 The number of vouchers available each month is limited by the funds the county has to provide them.